Glistix/glistix/README.md

 Please **discuss first** (open an issue) before opening a large PR.
 Additionally, make sure to [check out the book](https://glistix.github.io/book/) for useful information on how the compiler works.

 Please note that we generally try to follow an **upstream-first policy**.
-This means that **any feature ideas which are not related to Nix** should generally **be brought to the [the upstream Gleam repository](https://github.com/gleam-lang/gleam) first**; if accepted there, the feature should be implemented (/contributed) upstream.
+This means that **any feature ideas which are not related to Nix should generally be brought to the [the upstream Gleam repository](https://github.com/gleam-lang/gleam) first**; if accepted there, the feature should be implemented (/contributed) upstream.
 Otherwise, we can consider implementing it on Glistix if it would significantly improve the experience of using Glistix, especially regarding usage with Nix, but not before proper discussions.
-The idea is to not only keep up with the Gleam ecosystem at large, but also to **ensure most improvements also benefit users of the upstream Gleam compiler.**
+The idea is to not only keep up with the Gleam ecosystem at large, but also to **ensure most improvements to the Glistix compiler also benefit users of the upstream Gleam compiler.**

 ## License